decarcerateutah/decarcerateutah.github.io/_posts/2021-03-27-be-heard-comment-salt-lake-city-council.md

 ---
 layout: post
 title: “Be Heard!
 How to Share Your Voice with the Salt Lake City Council”
 description: "The SLC Council determines the city budget.
 Share your voice on how taxpayer dollars are spent in your community by attending city council meetings, or by submitting your comment beforehand.
+As a community, we can apply pressure to stop the expansion of policing!
 "
-teaser_image: /images/teasers/Be Heard City Council Comment.jpg
+teaser_image: /images/Be Heard SLC Council Comments.png
 date: 2021-03-27
 ---

 {% include image.html
-  filename="/images/teasers/Be Heard City Council Comment.jpg"
+  filename="/images/Be Heard SLC Council Comments.png"
   alt="Share your voice on how taxpayer dollars are spent in your community by attending city council meetings, or by submitting your comment beforehand." width="70%"
 %}